RecList/reclist/README.rst

     python3 -m venv venv
     source venv/bin/activate
     pip install reclist
-    python examples/evalrs_2023.py
+    python examples/dummy.py

+The sample script will run a suite of tests on a dummy dataset and model, showcasing a typical workflow with the library.
+Note the commented arguments in the script, which you can use to customize the behavior of the library once you familiarize with the basic patterns (e.g. using S3 to store the plots and data, or leveraging a third party tool like Comet to track experiments).

+Once your development setup is working as expected, you can run `python examples/evalrs_2023.py` to explore more realistic tests on the `EvalRS 2023 Dataset <https://github.com/RecList/evalRS-KDD-2023>`__: make sure the `dataset <https://github.com/RecList/evalRS-KDD-2023/blob/c1b42ec8cb81562417bbb3c2713d301dc652141d/evaluation/utils.py#L18C11-L18C11>`__ is available in the `examples` folder before you run the script.
-Once you've run successfully the sample script, take the guided tour below to learn more about the abstractions and the out-of-the-box capabilities of *RecList*.
+Finally, once you've run successfully the sample scripts, take the guided tour below to learn more about the abstractions and the full capabilities of *RecList*.

 A Guided Tour
 -------------

 An instance of `RecList <https://github.com/jacopotagliabue/reclist/blob/main/reclist/reclist.py>`__ represents a suite of tests for recommender systems.

-As the sample `examples/evalrs_2023.py` script shows, we leave users quite a large range of options: we provide out of the box standard metrics in case your dataset is DataFrame-shaped (or you can / wish turn it into such a shape), but don't force you any pattern if you just want to use *RecList* for the scaffolding it provides.
+As the sample `examples/evalrs_2023.py` script shows, we leave users quite a wide range of options: we provide out of the box standard metrics in case your dataset is DataFrame-shaped (or you can / wish turn it into such a shape), but don't force you any pattern if you just want to use *RecList* for the scaffolding it provides.

-For example, the following code only assumes you have a dataset with golden labels, predictions, and metadata (e.g. item features) in the form of a DataFrame:
+For example, the following code only assumes you have a dataset with golden labels, predictions, and metadata (e.g. item features) in the shape of a DataFrame:

 .. code-block:: python